openshift-labs/learn-katacoda/middleware/middleware-kafka/kafka-debezium/01-deploying-a-broker.md

 my-cluster-entity-operator-57bb594d9d-z4gs6            2/2     Running             0          21s
 ```

-> Notice that the Cluster Operator starts the Apache Zookeeper clusters, as well as the broker nodes and the Entity Operator.
+> Notice that the Cluster Operator starts the Apache ZooKeeper clusters, as well as the broker nodes and the Entity Operator.
-The Zookeeper and Kafka clusters are based in Kubernetes StatefulSets.
+The ZooKeeper and Kafka clusters are based in Kubernetes StatefulSets.

 Enter <kbd>Ctrl</kbd>+<kbd>C</kbd> to stop the process.